 Cox’s Road was built in six months by Lieutenant William Cox, under instruction from Governor Macquarie.

-The 160 km long road between Emu Plains and Bathurst wasn’t more than a narrow dirt track, but it was a major accomplishment at the time.
+The 160 km long road between Emu Plains and Bathurst wasn’t much more than a narrow dirt track, but it was a significant accomplishment at the time.

 Mount York proved to be one of the biggest challenges for William Cox and his crew, because of the steep descent off the mountain to the valleys.

 The historic roads that were built in later years were variations of Cox’s Road to allow for improved access to the west.

 At the end of Mount York Road, at the car park, you will be greeted by a large pavilion monument.